File Integrity Monitoring Software

 Today’s attacks are carried out by groups, rather than individuals; are designed to steal valuable data – and leave no trace.
-And these organisations are patient.
+And these organizations are patient.
 A recent analysis of Advanced Persistent Threat (APT) incidents by Mandiant revealed the average period over which the attackers controlled the victim's network was one year, with the longest almost five years.
-And these breaches are not just bypassing the AV software: growing numbers of APTs are actually inside jobs, with authorised users introducing key logger software or malware directly to systems via USB.
-Throw in social engineering and irresistibly tempting phishing emails and there are simply too many ways to side-step traditional defences and infiltrate the business.
+And these breaches are not just bypassing the AV software: growing numbers of APTs are actually inside jobs, with authorized users introducing key logger software or malware directly to systems via USB.
+Throw in social engineering and irresistibly tempting phishing emails and there are simply too many ways to side-step traditional defenses and infiltrate the business.

-Given the growing awareness of the trend towards the APT, why are so many organisations persisting on relying upon securing the perimeter solely via AV and firewall – with many even acknowledging that the approach is probably ‘secure enough’?
+Given the growing awareness of the trend towards the APT, why are so many organizations persisting on relying upon securing the perimeter solely via AV and firewall – with many even acknowledging that the approach is probably ‘secure enough’?
 It’s not.

 To be frank, AV was never enough, even in the days when the threat landscape was dominated by the attention seeking big virus or malware creator.
 AV has to be updated daily in response to the new threats that have emerged – by default, during that time the business is at risk of infection.
 AV cannot address the zero day, or zero hour, threat until it has been identified, quarantined and an antidote created.

 If AV doesn’t work – what is the option?
-Firstly, organisations need to address the complacency that exists and start implementing some of the standard security processes and procedures that are key to defending the infrastructure and reducing the risk of compromise.
+Firstly, organizations need to address the complacency that exists and start implementing some of the standard security processes and procedures that are key to defending the infrastructure and reducing the risk of compromise.
 Getting the basic principles of security right is a good place to start.
 Perceived by some as a black art, security hardening checklists can now be delivered in a best practice template that reflects the specific operating system and network environment.
 With access to a list of recommendations within a matter of minutes – is there really an excuse for continuing to ignore the essentials of IT security?

 File Integrity Monitoring (FIM) is proven to radically reduce the risk of security breaches; indeed it is a core recommendation of the PCI DSS and other security standards.
-It raises an alert related to any change in underlying, core file systems – whether that has been achieved by an inside man or an unwittingly phished employee introducing malware, or some other zero day threat blasting unrecognised through the AV.
+It raises an alert related to any change in underlying, core file systems – whether that has been achieved by an inside man or an unwittingly phished employee introducing malware, or some other zero-day threat blasting unrecognized through the AV.
 Flagging up changes in this way ensures there is no chance of an APT gaining hold; no risk of the stealth attack that gets in and out leaving no trace – there is a trace and the business is immediately notified.